MCP-Flow: Facilitating LLM Agents to Master Real-World, Diverse and Scaling MCP Tools: Supplementary Experiments and Results

-Beyond training LLMs for improved tool utilization, MCP-Flow also establishes the data foundation for the systematic evaluation of functionally similar MCP servers.
+\paragraph{Weather Domain Case Study.} Beyond training LLMs for improved tool utilization, MCP-Flow also establishes the data foundation for the systematic evaluation of functionally similar MCP servers.
 To demonstrate this capability, we take the weather task as an case study and conduct a comparative analysis of six distinct weather-related MCP servers across multiple dimensions.

 Note that with the large-scale crawling performed by MCP-Flow, \uline{our collected servers can support a wide range of task evaluations with numerous candidate servers and tools}.
 For example, we have around 20 servers dedicated to weather tasks, providing a comprehensive playground for server-wise evaluation.